-- A. The new school will be located on approximately 12 acres of land in section 22, Township 36 South, Range 19 East Sarasota, which is on the corner of Fruitville Road and Bethel Road, and is approximately 2 miles east of I75.
-Initially, the school will consist of an Administrative and Cafetorium building, two classroom buildings, with a total of 24 classrooms, arranged in six, four classroom clusters, and a gymnasium.
-The gymnasium has additional space to allow for a music room, and a combination, fitness, wrestling, and martial arts room.
-The facilities will total 56,000 s.f. and will be sufficient to accommodate the projected enrollment stated in the charter application.
-Ample space is available on site to add additional facilities if enrollment increases in subsequent years. - B. The School must provide a copy of the lease agreement or ownership documents and certificate of occupancy documenting compliance with all applicable codes fifteen (15) days prior to the School's opening.
+- B. The School must provide a copy of the lease agreement or ownership documents and certificate of occupancy documenting compliance with all applicable codes fifteen (15) days prior to the first day school staff report for work on School premises.
 If the School is not in compliance by that date, the Charter shall terminate unless the School provides, to the satisfaction of the Sponsor by two weeks prior to the opening of school, a contingency plan enabling the School to open by the first day of the school year.
 If the School will change sites or facilities during the school year, the School shall provide the Sponsor a copy of the lease agreement or ownership documents and certificate of occupancy documenting compliance with all applicable codes one month prior to the move.
-If the School is not in compliance by that date, the Charter shall terminate unless the School provides, to the satisfaction of the Superintendent by two weeks prior to the move date, a contingency plan enabling the

-- School to remain open during the transition. - C. The School agrees to use facilities that comply with the State Uniform Building Code for Public Education Facilities Construction adopted pursuant to Florida Statutes.
+If the School is not in compliance by that date, the Charter shall terminate unless the School provides, to the satisfaction of the Superintendent by two weeks prior to the move date, a contingency plan enabling the School to remain open during the transition. - C. The School agrees to use facilities that comply with the State Uniform Building Code for Public Education Facilities Construction adopted pursuant to Florida Statutes.
 The School shall utilize facilities that comply with the Florida Building Code, pursuant to chapter 553, and the Florida Fire Prevention Code, pursuant to chapter 633, as adopted by the authority in whose jurisdiction the facility is located.
-The School shall provide the Sponsor with a list of the facilities to be used and their location.
+The School shall provide the

+- Sponsor with a list of the facilities to be used and their location.
 The School agrees to periodic health and safety inspections conducted by district safety staff. - D. If the school secures facilities to temporarily relocate in response to an emergency or other unforeseen event, the school agrees to notify the Sponsor within forty-eight (48) hours of reaching an agreement on the new property or location. - E. If the Sponsor has facilities or property, including textbooks, available as surplus, marked for disposal, or otherwise unused, it may be provided for the School's use on the same basis as such property is made available to other public schools.
 The School may not sell or dispose of such property without the written permission of the Sponsor. - F. In the event the School is dissolved or is otherwise terminated, all of the School's property and improvements, furnishings, and equipment, subject to settlement of any outstanding liens or encumbrances, purchased with public funds, in part or in whole, or surplus property obtained from the Sponsor shall be peacefully delivered to the Sponsor and automatically revert to full ownership by the Sponsor. - G. Pursuant to the School's obligation to be non-sectarian in its educational program the School shall prohibit displaying religious or partisan political symbols, statues, artifacts on or about the school facility.